Total Pageviews

 "If you were here a few minutes ago, the line was backed up to the street," she said and I began to think that this might be my day after all.
 No waiting for coffee and that wonderful story that Mumps told me this morning had warmed the cockles of my heart--is it cockles?
 I was thinking, my oh my, what a wonderful day!

 That was my first mistake.
 Not fierce qigong thinking at all.
 You see, it's that kind of magical thinking that sets us up for the big bang that the Universe always has in store for us.
 We lower our guard.
 We become complacent.
 We think we're on top of the world with a rainbow round our shoulders and then when we're not looking, the Universe jumps out from the alleyway, rips off the ginger whiskers, and in the blink of an eye all flesh is as grass, as the man said.
-I assume it was a man who said it since it comes that part of the bible we borrowed from the Hebrews.

-But let's don't get into Isaiah 40:6 right now.
+But let's not get into Isaiah 40:6 right now.
 It's not germane to our story and not nearly as exciting either.
 At least I think so and I hope you do too.
 So let's get back to it.

 The coffee from this premier coffee brewer would have been worth the wait in a long line of cars, of course.
 Jah's Mercy I call it.
 And, as I noted, I didn't have to wait.
 Or did I?